The Benefits of Car Leasing

 8. Insurance included

 Every car requires insurance, and that is no different with leasing.
-With our Just Fuel It package, you will be fully insured.
+With our Fuel & Go package, you'll get car leasing with insurance included.

-The Just Fuel It package is completely comprehensive, including coverage for:
+The Fuel & Go package is completely comprehensive, including coverage for:

 - Third party liability